Lyle and Erik Menendez: Investigation and arrests

 Detectives initially investigated Lyle's suggestion that the murders were a result of mob-related activity, due to its heinousness and José's business connections.

 In the months after the killings, Lyle and Erik spent hundreds of thousands of dollars on luxury items, businesses and travel.
 Lyle bought Chuck's Spring Street Café, a Buffalo wing restaurant in Princeton, New Jersey, as well as three Rolex watches and a Porsche Carrera sportscar.
 Erik hired a full-time tennis coach and competed in a series of tournaments overseas.
 The brothers eventually left the Beverly Hills mansion unoccupied, choosing to live in adjoining condominiums in nearby Marina del Rey.
 They also dined at high-end restaurants and took overseas trips to the Caribbean and London.

 The brothers' courtside attendance at a New York Knicks basketball game was captured in the background of a Mark Jackson trading card.
 During this time, they spent approximately $700,000.
 Most of this money came from a $650,000 personal life insurance policy, which was paid out.
 This spending caused police to begin considering the brothers as suspects, with a possible financial motive.
 Family members disputed a connection between their spending and the murder of their parents, asserting that there were no changes in their spending habits after the killings.

-Cignarelli contacted police to report that Erik had confessed to him.
-He also reported his and Erik's authorship of the Friends screenplay, which depicted a scenario suspiciously similar to the murders and their apparent motivation.
+In high school, Erik had co-written an amateur screenplay titled Friends with a classmate, Craig Cignarelli, telling the story of a wealthy young man who commits the "perfect murder" by killing his parents for their inheritance.
+Cignarelli contacted police to report that Erik had confessed to him and also reported his and Erik's authorship of the Friends screenplay.
 In an attempt to get a recorded confession, police arranged for Cignarelli to wear a wire during a lunch with Erik.
 When Cignarelli asked whether he had killed his parents, Erik denied it.

 Police also heard from Glenn Stevens, a friend of Lyle's, that one week after the killings, Lyle had made a sudden trip back home from Princeton to destroy something in the family computer.
 Stevens said that Lyle told him a family member "found a new will and I went there and erased it."
 A computer expert hired by Lyle also said he was hired to ensure deletion of a new will José had prepared which may have left less to his sons.

 Erik eventually confessed to his psychologist, Jerome Oziel, who in turn told his mistress, Judalon Smyth.
 Oziel began recording his sessions with Lyle and Erik.
 After breaking up with Oziel, Smyth informed police about the brothers' involvement in the murders.
 Lyle was arrested on March 8, 1990, outside the Beverly Hills mansion, while Erik turned himself in three days later after returning to Los Angeles from Israel, where he had participated in a tennis tournament.
 Both were held without bail and jailed separately at the Los Angeles County Jail.